Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: IV. Thermodynamics of the free Majorana-Schwinger gas

-From the above analysis, we can now see clear differences between the non-interacting Majorana and Fermi gases.
-At zero temperature, the Majorana gas behaves as a Fermi gas with a residual entropy caused by the interplay of the majoranic particle-particle annihilation and fermionic Pauli correlation.
-In this sense, it is convenient to think of the Majorana gas as a "Fermi ice" due to this two-fold degeneracy.
+From the above analysis, we can now see clear differences between the non-interacting Majorana-Schwinger and Fermi gases.
+At zero temperature, the Majorana-Schwinger gas behaves as a Fermi gas with a residual entropy caused by the interplay of particle-particle annihilation and fermionic Pauli correlation.
 The system's stability depends on the relative energy-cost of annihilation, i.e. if if the particles prefer to annihilate each other or remain in distinct energy states.
 The system therefore has two temperature scales: one coming from the "frustration" of the system and one coming from the regular thermodynamic energy.
-As we raise the external temperature, the system behaves similar to that of a Fermi system, although now in a slightly-modified form to account for the particle-particle annihilation.
+As we raise the external temperature, the system behaves similar to that of a Fermi-Dirac system, although now in a slightly-modified form to account for the particle-particle annihilation.
 This annihilation is most apparent in the chemical potential, which experiences a universal term that goes linearly with temperature and is independent of dimension.
 Particle annihilation also comes into play in the internal energy and specific heat, which experiences a decline in terms quadratic in temperature on the order of the correction term $\gamma_d$.
-The correction term decreases with decreasing dimension, which illustrates that the thermodynamics of the Majorana gas is dominated by particle-particle annihilation as we decrease dimensionality.
+The correction term decreases with decreasing dimension, which illustrates that the thermodynamics of the Majorana-Schwinger gas is dominated by particle-particle annihilation as we decrease dimensionality.

 We can check for consistency by seeing if the derivative of the free energy $F=U-TS$ with respect to the particle number is the chemical potential.
-Using the expressions above, we see that the 2D Majorana free energy is given by
+Using the expressions above, we see that the 2D Majorana-Schwinger free energy is given by

 As such, the derivative of the above with respect to $N$ yields the following relation, which agrees with Eqn. \eqref{23}:

 {